jyates/cruise-control-wiki/REST-APIs.md

 	   **LEADER_MOVEMENT_IN_PROGRESS**
   * Total number of replicas to move (if state is REPLICA_MOVEMENT_IN_PROGRESS)
   * Number of replicas finished movement (if state is REPLICA_MOVEMENT_IN_PROGRESS)
+* Analyzer State:
+  * isProposalReady: Is there a proposal cached
+  * ReadyGaols: A list of goals that are ready for running

+If verbose is set to true.
+The details about monitored windows and goals will be displayed.

 ### Get the cluster load
 Once Cruise Control Load Monitor shows it is in the RUNNING state, Users can use the following HTTP GET to get the cluster load: